 The Clean Fleet Policy is one strategy to reduce emissions from local fleet operations by providing a framework for efficient and low-emitting fleet operations.
 This helps the region work toward attainment of the federal ozone standard and improve overall air quality.
-On December 11, 2014, the Regional Transportation Council (RTC) approved a resolution supporting the adoption and implementation of this revised policy by entities with fleet operations in the nonattainment area
+On December 11, 2014, the Regional Transportation Council (RTC) approved a resolution supporting the adoption and implementation of this revised policy by entities with fleet operations in the nonattainment area.

-have adopted the Clean Fleet Policy.
+As of March 2019, 69 entities have adopted the Clean Fleet Policy.